 A train line connects the three as well as leads out into other areas of Italy.
 As such, Sorrento is a great option for those who are visiting the region without a car but still want to be able to explore outside of their base town.

 Pompeii in particular is just a couple of kilometers around the bay, a short journey whether by car or train.
 It’s perfect for a day trip.
 The ruins of Herculaneum are just a little further on as well, on the outskirts of Naples.

 The landscape around Sorrento is stunning too.
-You can enjoy incredible views of Mt Vesuvius from across the bay whilst relaxing on one of the many beaches.
+The public garden, Villa Comunale offers incredible views of Mt Vesuvius, the Marina Piccola port, and the Bay of Naples.
 Or explore up into the lush hills blanketed in lemon and olive groves for an even better viewpoint.

 Bagni Regina Giovanna Cove is an especially lovely spot.
-Set into the cliffs just outside of Sorrento, this natural swimming hole has a cosy beach, sparkling crystal blue water, and a tunnel through the rock leading out to the sea.
-There are also the ruins of an old roman villa for you to explore.
+Set into the cliffs just outside of Sorrento, this natural swimming hole has a cozy beach, sparkling crystal blue water, and a tunnel through the rock leading out to the sea.
+There are also the ruins of an old Roman villa for you to explore.